 If we simply smile more often, we’re going to be happier, less stressed people.
 Smiling around your kids is a big one.
 They need to see that you are happy more often than angry.
 You may have to force a smile at times too, and that’s okay!
 You deserve to feel good and they deserve it too.

-Smiling reduces stress in not only you but in others that receive your smile.
+Smiling reduces stress in not only you but also in others who receive your smile.
 Smiling says many things beyond what words, e-mails, tweets, texts, or instant messaging could say.
 Don’t discredit the smile.
-Keep on smiling before you forget how to do it, it really does make life a lot more rewarding.
+Keep on smiling before you forget how to do it, it does make life a lot more rewarding.

 All in all